joao-gi/opentls/README.rst

 A `Sphinx <http://sphinx.pocoo.org/>`_ project skeleton has been created for use.
-But as yet there are no usable modules that are ready to be documented.
+But as yet there are no documentation has been written.

 .. |build_status| image:: https://secure.travis-ci.org/aliles/opentls.png?branch=master
    :target: http://travis-ci.org/#!/aliles/opentls